 Ricardo Defense awarded $89 million contract for HMMWV improvements that reduced fatal rollovers by 74%.

-LIFT opens second facility to house DOD program management in Michigan.
+LIFT opens second facility to house DoW program management in Michigan.

 July